-- The Board of Directors, acting on its own initiative or at the behest of the Supervisory Committee, shall pass timely resolutions amending and/or updating the Model, especially to ensure compliance with regulatory reforms, not only in the circumstances mentioned above (the inclusion of new offences under Legislative Decree No. 231 or changes in the risk profile inherent to business operations), but also in the case where violations or evasion of the provisions of the same indicate the Model's unsuitability to effectively prevent offences. - 2.
-The Supervisory Committee must be given advance notice of, and express an opinion on, any and all proposed amendments to the Model. - 3.
-Model procedures and changes must be promptly notified to the Supervisory Committee. - 4.
-Model change proposals must be communicated to the Supervisory Board in advance who shall make suitable provisions. - 5.
-In departure from the provisions set forth in the preceding point, the Chairman of the Board of Directors may bring non-substantive changes to the Model insofar as such changes may be required in the interests of greater clarity or efficiency.
-Any and all such changes must be notified to the Board of Directors and the Supervisory Committee. - 6.
+- 1. In addition to the cases mentioned above (the inclusion of new offences under Legislative Decree No. 231 or changes in the risk profile inherent to business operations), the Board of Directors, acting on its own initiative or at the behest of the Supervisory Committee, shall pass timely resolutions amending and/or updating the Model, in the case where violations or evasion of the provisions of the same indicate the Model's unsuitability to effectively prevent offences. - 2.
+The Board of Directors shall promptly update the Model, also on the proposal of the Supervisory Committee, if changes occur in the regulatory system or in the organisation and activities of BSCCB. - 3.
+Model change proposals must be communicated to the Supervisory Board in advance who shall make suitable provisions. - 4.
+In departure from the provisions set forth in the preceding point, the Chairman of the Board of Directors may bring non-substantive changes to the Model insofar as such changes may be required in the interests of greater clarity or efficiency, as well as to merely formal adjustments, such as the updating of the list of offences and of Special Sections cited in the Model's General Section, the updating of BSCCB's description, etc Any and all such changes must be notified to the Board of Directors and the Supervisory Committee. - 5.
 The Supervisory Committee shall, in any event, promptly report to the Chairman, without delay, any events that highlight the need for a revision of the Model.
-In such cases, the Chairman shall call a Board of Directors' meeting for the purpose of passing the resolutions falling within the purview of the Board. - 7.
+In such cases, the Chairman shall call a Board of Directors' meeting for the purpose of passing the resolutions falling within the purview of the Board.
+The same shall apply, insofar as is compatible, to changes to be introduced by the relevant corporate departments in the procedures required for implementing the Model.
+The Supervisory Committee must be given timely notice of, and express an opinion on, any and all amendments to procedures - 6.
 Even upon Supervisory Committee proposal, BSCCB's Board of Directors is empowered to subsequently extend this Model by Board resolution, in the case where it becomes necessary to introduce further Special Parts dealing with new offences that may in the future be included within the scope of application of Legislative Decree 231/2001.